Cross-posted at Jezebel.

 Since we wouldn’t want a baby to miss the point, companies also produce and sell vanities for infants.
 The Alpha Parent’s post included FOUR; here’s two, the Perfectly Pink Tummy Time Vanity Mirror and the Fisher Price Laugh and Learn Magical Musical Mirror:

 The Alpha Parent goes on to cover real nail polish made for infants, beauty-themed clothes for little girls, and a common category of dress up: beautician outfits.
 I counted a surprising ELEVEN of these:

 Makeup toys prime girls for a lifetime of chasing rigid norms of physical attractiveness through the consumption of cosmetics and fashionable accessories.

 They are also generally non-sex-transferable, meaning that parents are often loath to allow their boys to play with girl toys.
 Gendered toys, then, increase the rate of toy purchasing, since parents of a boy and a girl have to buy special toys for each.

 It’s a win-win for corporate capitalism.
 Socialize the girls into beauty commodities by buying these toys now, plan on reaping the benefits with the real thing later.
-Brainwash the boys in an entirely different way (the Alpha Parent notes tools and electronics), do the same with them simultaneously.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Brainwash the boys in an entirely different way (the Alpha Parent notes tools and electronics), do the same with them simultaneously.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.